pierre-vignoles/chatbot_telegram/README.md

 Before you can run this program, you will have to complete the most important file : `ìntents.json` In this file you will have to write all the sentences you would like the chatbot learn.
 * tag : title of the question/answer.
 It does not matter for the model.
 This is just for you.
-* type : You have 3 possibilities
+* type : You have 4 possibilities
     * text : the chatbot will answer only with a text message
     * file : the chatbot will send a text message followed by a document
+    * photos : the chatbot will send a text message followed by a photo.
     * multiple_photos : the chatbot will send text messages with pictures attached.
 * patterns : write all possible turns of phrase for a question
 * responses : write the chatbot's answers.
 You can write more than one.
 The chatbot will choose randomly one of them.